Michaelis105/walmart-labs-coding-challenge/README.md

+Timestamp 01/26/2018 00:05: This is the final commit to this project and represents my final version for my submission.

 ## Walmart Labs Ticket Service
 Implementation of a simple ticket service that facilitates the discovery, temporary hold, and final reservation of seats within a high-demand performance venue.